 1 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2021)).
-In the event of negative inflation, this fee will remain 2 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.
+In the event of negative inflation, this fee will remain unchanged.
+The variable element of the fee may be partially waived at the ACD's discretion.

+Charges taken from: Capital

+(Note: deducting charges from capital may erode or constrain capital growth)

+Investment minima 2 :

 Lump sum subscription £1,000

-Тор-ир £500
+Тор-ир £500 £500

 Holding £1,000

 Redemption N/A (provided minimum holding is maintained)

 Switching N/A (provided minimum holding is maintained)

 Initial price of Shares: £1

-Past Performance:
+Past Performance: 2021 2022 2023 2024

-2021

-Fund return 6.2% (Class A)
+Fund return (Class A) 6.2% -3.80% 5.0% 4.2%

-BoE Base Rate 0.1% %

-Annual 6.1% difference

-Met objective

-Failed to meet objective

-NOTE: PAST PERFORMANCE SHOULD NOT BE TAKEN AS A GUIDE TO THE FUTURE.
-THE VALUE OF INVESTMENTS AND INCOME
+NOTE: PAST PERFO GUIDE TO THE FUT INCOME FROM THE INVESTORS MAY NO INVESTED.
+URE.
+THE V M CAN GO ALUE OF I NVESTMEN WELL AS U ITS AND P AND

-FROM THEM CAN GO DOWN AS WELL AS UP AND INVESTORS MAY NOT GET BACK THE AMOUNT ORIGINALLY INVESTED.

-Profile of a Typical Investor/Target Type of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).
+Profile of a Typical Investor/Target Market: Type of clients: retail, professional clients and eligible counterparties (subject to the applicable legal and regulatory requirements in the relevant jurisdiction).

-Market:

 Clients' knowledge and experience: investors with at least basic knowledge and experience of funds which are to be managed in accordance with a specific investment objective and policy.

-Clients' financial situation with a focus on ability to bear losses: Investors must be prepared to accept fluctuations in the value of capital including capital loss and accept the risks of investing in equity markets, including having the ability to bear 100% capital loss.
+Clients' financial situation with a focus on ability to bear losses: Investors must be prepared to accept fluctuations in the value of capital